Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 * Bias Engine diagnoses bias related causes for the disparity to recommend remediation
 * Bia Engine Monitors outcomes and measures alighment of outcoems to desired objective of being-a fair outcome and free of racially biased influence

-### PROBLEMM STATEMENT - Reason why deploymen of this technology is so critial
+### PROBLEM STATEMENT - Reason why deploymen of this technology is so critial

 A new class of “anti-bias / anti-Systemic Racism” solutions, apps and platforms (aka IBM's EmbACE Call-for-Code) strives to have outcomes that can be mathematically assessed, validated verifiabially attriuted to be “Bias-Free”